Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation~/com.unity.formats.fbx.md

 <a name="LinkedPrefab"></a>
 # Converting GameObjects to Linked Prefabs

 A Linked Prefab is a Prefab which maintains a link to an FBX file and is responsible for updating the Prefab so that it remains in sync with its source.
-What it adds to the default Unity behaviour is that the Linked Prefab integrates changes in the hierarchy and transforms (in addition to Meshes and Materials).
+The notable difference between a Linked Prefab and a stock Unity Prefab is that the Linked Prefab integrates changes in the hierarchy and transforms (in addition to Meshes and Materials).

 During an update, the Linked Prefab preserves components and object references to the greatest extent possible.
 If you delete a node in the FBX, the Linked Prefab deletes the corresponding object in Unity along with its components.